vishnukp29/greewish/README.md

 - Admin can handle user block , unblock and delete.
 - Can add product and change product details.
 - Can add category and sub categories.
-- Admin can manage order details and product details.
+- Admin can change the user order status (Confirmed, Delivered).
+-  Admin can cancel user orders if it’s pending (status)

 ## License